 The center point is Mahabaleshwar market next to the public transport bus depot.
 It is an ideal location to select your hotel for ease of travel and other facilities.
 This is also the main point/location from where you can route to old Mahabaleshwar road for sightseeing and visit the famous Panchganga & Lord Shiva temple.

-To be precise, if one wants to enjoy this place properly, First thing is to relax back and visit the local Mahabaleshwar Market, enjoying the delicacies.
+To be precise, if one wants to enjoy this place properly, the First thing is to relax back and visit the local Mahabaleshwar Market, enjoying the delicacies.
 Here is the list of things to do when inside this Market.

 Exploring Mahabaleshwar Market